Origin of Andamanese Tribe

 The history of their origin is still quite interesting.
 All these Andamanese tribes have been categorized as Negritos.
 They are residing on the fringes of Andaman Islands for near about fourteen thousand years, without establishing any kind of communication and link with the outside world over these years.
 Sea change occurs during the era of British imperialism, especially in the middle of eighteen centuries onwards when they form the 'penal colonies'.

-.
-Thus the population of Andamanese felt to such an extent that still today they could not recover from this disaster.
+Soon numerous prisoners from various provinces of India as well as from foreign countries were deported to these colonies, thronging in numerous jails and prisons.
+This lead to the outbreak of epidemic and also the local Andamanese got infected with diseases like pneumonia, measles and influenza.
+Thus, the population of Andamanese fell to such an extent that still the present day they could not recover from this disaster.
 For example, a recent survey has inferred that during the British period the total number of populace that has been estimated to be five thousand, presently it is counted to be only forty-one.

 Due to impact of modern society, many of the Andamanese are adopting current trends, some of them even receiving education and also learning etiquettes and habits.
-However this rapid contact with external world has lead to deterioration of their numbers.
+However, this rapid contact with external world has lead to deterioration of their numbers.
 In the present scenario, only the Sentinelese who mainly resides on the North Sentinal Island of the Andaman territory, has still remained totally detached from modern day society, thus maintaining their originality intact.
 The Jarawa have also remained far apart from the influences of colonial settlers and also modern day settlers of the adjoining regions.

 In Andamanese society, just like most of the tribal communities of Indian subcontinent, matrilineal rules are widely practiced.
-Male and female off springs are being known by the matrilineal lineage.
+Male and female offspring are being known by the matrilineal lineage.
 The job of early socialization of the child remains with the matrilineal relatives.
 The children are being familiarized with the treasures that forests can offer, at the time when they come with their elders on several hunting and gathering activities.

-In order to save the Andamanese from going into complete extinction, The Indian Government too is taking initiative and also adopting several precautionary measures.
+In order to save the Andamanese from going into complete extinction, the Indian Government too is taking initiative and also adopting several precautionary measures.
 Special training is being given to the local policemen and social workers so that the activities of poachers and intruders to harm the Andamanese can be stopped totally.